MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/cloud-create.md

 7. In **Storage**, select **Next**.
 VMM doesn't manage or assign storage classifications assigned to ESX hosts.
 8. In **Library** > **Stored VM path**, browse and select the library share you want to use for self-service users to store VMs, and select **OK**.
 9. In **Read-only library shares** >  **Add**, select one or more library shares where administrators can provide read-only resources to cloud users.
 Select **OK** and then select **Next**.
 10. In **Capacity**, set capacity limits for the private cloud, and then select **Next**.
-You can either accept the default values, or clear the **Use Maximum** check boxes and set quotas for the following resources:
+You can either accept the default values, or clear the **Use Maximum** checkboxes and set quotas for the following resources:

     **Quota Type** | **Description**
     --- |---